Lloyds Bank International: Bank of London and South America

 Demonstration against the Corralito, Buenos Aires, 2002.

 A strong connection with Latin America began in 1918, with the acquisition of the London and River Plate Bank.
 In 1923, the merger of this bank with the London and Brazilian Bank resulted in the formation of the Bank of London and South America.
 Further expansion occurred in 1936, when BOLSA took over the Anglo-South American Bank.

 The Bank of London and Montreal was a joint venture between the Bank of London and South America and the Bank of Montreal, established in 1958 and headquartered in the Bahamas.

 In 1970, BOLSA acquired full control of BOLAM, and, in 1971, Lloyds Bank bought the controlling interest in BOLSA and merged it with Lloyds Bank Europe to form Lloyds and Bolsa International Bank, which became Lloyds Bank International in 1974, as it further strengthened its position in international markets.

-In 1986, LBI's undertakings were vested in the parent Lloyds Bank by private Act of Parliament as changes in international bank taxation arrangements meant its ongoing existence no longer offered any commercial advantage.
+In 1986, LBI's undertakings were vested in the parent Lloyds Bank by a local act of Parliament, the Lloyds Bank (Merger) Act 1985 (c. ix), as changes in international bank taxation arrangements meant its ongoing existence no longer offered any commercial advantage.